KenPainter/GenLogic/docs/installation-and-usage/20-cli-usage.md

 When modifying an existing schema:

 1. Edit your schema file
-2. Preview changes with dry run to see what will be modified (if desired)
+2. Preview changes with dry run to see what will be modified
-3. Apply changes when satisfied
+3. Apply changes

 ### Debugging